 Fiddle Leaf Fig Growth Indoors vs Outdoors

 Indoors, the growth is much more modest.
-They still grow far taller than most other houseplants but are restricted by the ceiling height, usually growing to about 6-8 feet in height.
+They still grow far taller than most other houseplants but are restricted by the ceiling height, usually growing to about 6-8 feet.

 The branching is also less prominent, with fewer leaves on each branch due to the differences in environmental conditions.
 However, pruning and the correct lighting can help your tree branch out and grow to its full potential, even indoors.

-Fiddle Leaf Figs do most of their growing in spring and summer, loving the heat and extra sunlight.
-In fall and winter, growth slows due to the drops in temperature.
+Fiddle Leaf Figs grow most in spring and summer, loving the heat and extra sunlight.
+In fall and winter, growth slows due to the temperature drops.

 Under the right conditions, Fiddle Leaf Figs can grow several feet tall in about two years, reaching ceiling height after three or four.
-However, due to suboptimal indoor conditions, it usually takes a little longer for these plants to grow into the full tree features houseplant owners are after.
+However, due to suboptimal indoor conditions, these plants usually take a little longer to grow into the full tree features houseplant owners are after.

 Environment and care are the number one factors influencing the speed of growth.
 And the most important of all these considerations is light.